Shepherd's beaked whale: Description

+Illustration depicting the morphology and coloration of a typical adult.

 Adults can reach lengths of 6 m to 7.1 m and weigh about 2.32 to 3.48 tons.
 At birth they may be about 3 m long.
 The longest recorded lengths were 7 m for a male and 6.6 m for a female.

 They are robust and large-bodied for beaked whales, having a bluff melon and a long, dolphin-like beak.

 It is the only species of ziphiid with a full set of functional teeth (17 to 27 pairs in both the upper and lower jaws).
 Adult males also have a pair of tusks at the tip of the lower jaw.

-They are dark brown dorsally and cream-colored ventrally, with a pale band extending up from the flipper and another pale area extending as a swathe on the posterior flank.
+They are dark brown dorsally and cream-colored ventrally, with a pale blaze extending up from the flipper and another pale area extending as a swathe on the posterior flank.
 The tall, falcate dorsal fin is set about two-thirds the way along the back.
+The width of the blaze varies for each individual, similar to the saddle patches of killer whales, which could also be useful for individual-level recognition.